is divided administratively into two areas:

 "You are now leaving Croydon - well done!"

 Home to Crystal Palace FC, on the site of the first World's Fair.
 One of the few boroughs of London that isn't served by the Tube, with the function performed by the aforementioned Tramlink and lots of rail lines.

 , filming location for Shaun of the Dead

 , a large number of comedies and the original version of The Ladykillers

 among others.
-(But not The Sarah Jane Adventures
+Ealing is where The Sarah Jane Adventures

 The northern-most borough, that's about as exciting as information on Enfield gets.